 Missouri law clearly outlines when and how an injured worker is entitled to reimbursement for travel expenses related to medical care.

-Missouri Revised Statute Section 287.140.1 states that an employer must advance or reimburse โnecessary and reasonable expensesโ when an injured worker is required to travel outside their local or metropolitan area to receive medical treatment.
+Missouri Revised Statutes Section 287.140.1 states that an employer must advance or reimburse โnecessary and reasonable expensesโ when an injured worker is required to travel outside their local or metropolitan area to receive medical treatment.

 Additionally, there is a clear upper limit on travel reimbursement: